kanonade/bot_with_workers/readme.md

 This repo is a proof-of-concept.
 It is not production-grade and lacks many things:

-- Most notably nothing consumes the images queue to send generated results back to discord
 - It doesn't generate images, it has a placeholder for that logic
 - Rabbitmq should be used in a high availability mode
 - Quorum queues should be used instead of classic queues